ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 }
 ```

-I find the C++ version more aesthetically pleasing and readable in this case.
+I find the C++ version more aesthetically pleasing and readable.
 The `Emissive` and `Reflective` enum variants contain a `Box` with the material.
 If we were to match on that, it would move the box into the match variable.
 Here we do not want to take ownership of the material,